-When hiking a lot more energy is used by or bodies than in everyday life.
-Thus, energy-rich food shoud be brought on a trip.
-Of course there are differences between individual people – while for some 800g extra noodles per week is more than enough for two people, for others that will be just enough to feed one.
+When hiking, a lot more energy is used by or bodies than in everyday life.
+Thus, energy-rich food should be brought on a trip.
+Of course there are differences between individual people – while 800g of extra noodles per week is more than enough for two people, for others that will be just enough to feed one.

-Apart from its high kaloric values, the food should be quite light-weighted, as you have to carry it on your back for the time of the hike.
+Apart from its high caloric values, the food should be quite light-weighted, as you have to carry it on your back for the duration of the hike.
 Usually it is thus recommended to take dry or dried food with you.
 For example many dishes contain dried minced meat.
-You can find instructions on how to dry meat here further down this page.
+You can find instructions on how to dry meat further down this page.

 Hot porridge is a great breakfast on hikes, along with instant fruit sauce or juice.
-Apart from that bread, butter, cheese and sausage are good add-ons for breakfast.
-It’s best to divide the porridge into daily portions already at home, as it may be quite difficult to do on the hike.
+Apart from that, bread, butter, cheese and sausages are good add-ons for breakfast.
+It’s best to divide the porridge into daily portions already at home, as it may be quite difficult to do so during the hike.
 Instant porridge is a faster and less fuel-intensive choice, and thus recommended.

 - About 4 dl porridge (+ some salt)/2 persons/day

 - Butter (good during autumn) or margarine (spreadable also in deep frost), e.g. 200g/2 persons/week.
 Should be packed in a stable plastic container

 - Bread and crispbread, e.g., 500g rye bread and 300g crispbread for 5 days

 Hiking lunch should be quick to prepare and not too heavy.
 During winter hikes lunch can be prepared in the morning in thermos bottles for the day.
 This is especially useful on Kaamos hikes, as there are only a few hours of light and much frost outside.

 - Noodles: 2-3 packages of instant noodles, dried meat or soya added